Linear Model and Extensions: Computing the lasso coefficients via coordinate descent

 \subsection{Coordinate descent for the lasso}

-For a given $\lambda>0$, we can use the following algorithm: \begin{enumerate} \item Standardize the data as Condition \ref{condition::standardization}.
+For a given $\lambda>0$, we can use the following algorithm: \begin{enumerate} \item Standardize the data to satisfy Condition \ref{condition::standardization}.
 So we need to solve a lasso problem without the intercept.
-For simplicity of derivation, we change the scale of the residual sum of squares without essentially changing the problem:
+For simplicity of derivation, we change the scale of the residual sum of squares without essentially changing the problem:\footnote{It will change the scale of $\lambda$.
+However, $\lambda$ is a tuning parameter anyway, which will often be determined via cross-validation.}